-Exams will be available for review by appointment for one week after the exam date; specific times for exam review will be announced following each exam.
+Exams 1 and 2 will be available for review by appointment for one week after the exam date.
+The Exam 3 review window will be 2 days; specific times for exam review will be announced following each exam.
 Exams will not be available for review after the semester has ended.